sravanthimodepu/mom/README.md

 mom
 ===

-Weekly minutes of integration engineers meeting
+This repository contains all the minutes of integration team meetings.